-The Professorial Board is one of the two chief academic bodies within the University and includes all the professors from the various faculties.
+The Professorial Board is one of the two chief academic bodies within the University and includes all the professorial from the various faculties, non-professorial Heads of Schools and Chairmen of Faculty, and several ex-officio and appointed members.
 It deliberates on all questions such as matriculation requirements, the content of courses, the arrangement of syllabuses, the appointment of examiners and the conditions for graduate degrees.
-Its recommendations on these and similar matters are presented to Council for its consideration and adoption.
+Its recommendations on matters of major policy are presented to Council for its consideration and adoption.